Parallel-NetCDF/PnetCDF/sneak_peek.md

     and open subroutines.
 See bug fix committed on Jul 21, 2018.

 * New example programs
+  + examples/C/time_var.c and examples/F77/time_var.f - show how to define,
+    write, and read record variables.
   + examples/C/pthread.c - demonstrates the one-file-per-thread I/O example.
     When running on some parallel machines, users may need to set certain environment variable to enable MPI multi-threading support, for example on